rileyjshaw/fastdraw/README.md

 Press Command + T, then the first letter of your frequented website, then Enter.

-Y'know, like you do on Chrome.
+Y'know, like you do in Chrome.